 Work started on the original Neues Museum (New Museum) in 1841.
 Designed by Prussian master builder and court architect Friedrich August Stüler, the construction alone was a sensation.
 Not only did the design extensively use prefabricated cast and wrought iron structural elements, but steam power was the main source of energy on the site.
 In the Second World War, the museum was severely damaged and it remained a ruin until 1999.
 Rebuilding and refurbishing the museum took ten years, a process led by the offices of the renowned architect David Chipperfield.
 Since the museum’s spectacular reopening in 2009, it has presented a selection of outstanding pieces from the Egyptian Museum, the Papyrus Collection, the Museum of Prehistory and Early History, and the Collection of Classical Antiquities.
 The famous bust of the Ancient Egyptian queen Nefertiti is the showpiece exhibit in the Neues Museum.

-Designed by Karl Friedrich Schinkel, the Altes Museum (Old Museum)was opened in 1830 as the first museum on Museum Island.
+Designed by Karl Friedrich Schinkel, the Altes Museum (Old Museum) was opened in 1830 as the first museum on Museum Island.
 At that time, the striking neoclassical façade structured by Ionic columns, expansive foyer and attractive rotunda were quite exceptional for a public building.
 Today, after refurbishment, the museum is home to a permanent exhibition showcasing the arts and sculpture from classical antiquity, from ancient Greece to the Roman Empire, including portrait busts of Caesar and Cleopatra.
 An especial highlight is the collection of Etruscan art, the largest outside Italy.
+You can book your tickets here.

 Read what our bloggers say about the Museum Island